Virgin Hotels Las Vegas: Opening and early years

-After COVID-19 restrictions were eased, the resort held a grand opening weekend celebration from June 10-13, 2021, marking the completion of nearly all facilities.
+After COVID-19 restrictions were eased, the resort held a grand opening weekend celebration from June 10–13, 2021, marking the completion of nearly all facilities.
 Attendees at the grand opening included Branson, Nevada governor Steve Sisolak, and singer Christina Aguilera, who performed in the property's renovated theater.
 The resort's target demographic consists of people ages 25 to 48.
 To attract guests, the property opened without resort fees and paid parking, both of which had become common in Las Vegas.
 It also offers free Wi-Fi.
+A nightly resort fee was soon implemented, less than a year after opening.

 The resort includes approximately 1,300 former Hard Rock employees, making up the majority of the workforce.
 Bosworth had sought to retain the Hard Rock's 1,850 employees after its closure, through a program that would give them a paycheck bonus if they returned for the opening of Virgin Hotels.
 The resort also signed a three-year extension to continue hosting the AVN Adult Entertainment Expo, although the 2021 expo was cancelled as an in-person event due to the pandemic.

+Bosworth stepped down as president in 2023, but retained an ownership stake.
+Virgin Hotels Las Vegas curated programming and managed operations for attendees in the East Harmon Zone of the 2023 Las Vegas Grand Prix, through an event partnership with Formula One Racing.
+In 2024, a tunnel was drilled to the resort for a future station of the Las Vegas Loop, an underground transportation system.